Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Setup-and-Access.md

 Pipelines and sources belong to their owning team.

+## Account linking

+To use your team's cloud processing allowance on a self-hosted server, follow [Account linking](../Stirling-Account-Link.md).
+The guide explains how to connect, what is synchronized, and how to manage the connection.
+Enterprise does not require linking.

 ## Allow server folders

 A **Folder** source uses a path on the server, or inside the container.